protocol/web3-dev-team/proposals/Reliable Mutability Primitive.md

 <!--
 Provide success criteria.
 These might include particular metrics, desired changes in the types of bug reports being filed, desired changes in qualitative user feedback (measured via surveys, etc), etc.
 -->
-People and teams are storing IPNS keys in [DNSLink][] records as opposed to CIDs, because that provides a more effective and simpler way to publish updates.
-We see new projects are leveraging IPNS over working around it via things like [DNSLink][].
+- People and teams are storing IPNS keys in [DNSLink][] records as opposed to CIDs, because that provides a more effective and simpler way to publish updates.
+- We see people storing IPNS addresses in ENS to save on blockchain transactions costs.
+- We see new projects leveraging IPNS (when human readable name is not a concern) instead of working around it wit [DNSLink][].

 ##### Counterpoints &amp; pre-mortem